Lace Mainnet - FAQs

 How do I receive my staking rewards?

 Your rewards are automatically distributed to your rewards address at the end of every delegation cycle.
 Read more about delegation cycles here: The delegation cycle.
+Each cycle consists of four epochs, and each epoch lasts five days, so it will take 16-20 days to receive the rewards in your Lace wallet.
+After the initial delegation cycle, the rewards continue after each epoch ends until you redelegate to a new stake pool.

 Got a question you can’t see here?
 Join our #Lace-community Discord channel to get answers from the community and the Lace team at Input Output Global.